Krone (mountain)

 Krone (3,187 m) is a mountain of the Silvretta Alps, located on the border between Austria and Switzerland.
 It lies south of the Fluchthorn, on the range between the Jamtal (Tyrol) and the Val Fenga (Graubünden).
+1 km in southeast from Krone stands the "Breite Krone" = Coruna Lada (3079 m).
+The Kronenjoch (2974 m) is a saddle between Jamtal/Futschöltal and Val Fenga in the south of the Krone.